 The famous example of using a nested ternary operator is to find the largest or smallest of three numbers.
 This time, I'm going to create a program using the nested ternary operator that ffinds and prints the largest of three given numbers:

 print("Enter any three Numbers: ") a = int(input()) b = int(input()) c = int(input()) largest = (a if a > c else c) if a > b else (b if b > c else c) print("\nLargest =", largest)

 Here is its sample run with user inputs 10, 30, and 20:

 Let's briefly explain the nested ternary operator from the above program.
 I'm sure that after reading all the lines given below that explain the nested ternary operator carefully, you'll get a complete understanding of the both ternary and nested ternary operators.
 Now, from the above program, the following code:

 (a if a > c else c) if a > b else (b if b > c else c)

 a > bgets evaluated.

-b > cevaluates to be true, therefore b will be the final result of whole statement
+b > cevaluates to true, therefore b will be the final result of whole statement.

-Note - Just remember one thing, True for left, False for right.
-That is, if the expression evaluates to be True, then left one gets evaluated, otherwise right one gets evaluated.
+Note: Just remember one thing: true for left, false for right.
+That is, if the expression evaluates to true, then the left one gets evaluated, otherwise the right one gets evaluated.